marcodb26/TabMania/README.md

 ### Navigation shortcuts ("tabs history")
 TabMania remembers the sequence of browser tabs you're visiting, and offers shortcuts to move back and forward within your tab navigation history.
 Navigation is not restricted to a single Chrome window.
-If you choose to assign these shortcuts in `Global` mode, you can even jump right back to the last browser tab you were reading, after your little detour to other applications (regardless of how many applications you've visited in the meantime, unlike, say, ALT+Tab).
+If you choose to assign these shortcuts in `Global` scope, you can even jump right back to the last browser tab you were reading, after your little detour to other applications (regardless of how many applications you've visited in the meantime, unlike, say, `ALT+Tab`).

 __Suggested keyboard shortcuts__: `CTRL+SHIFT+ArrowLeft` (for "back") and `CTRL+SHIFT+ArrowRight` (for "forward")